NYULibraries/nyulibraries_stylesheets/README.md

 ## Upgrading from Nyulibraries::Assets

+Font Awesome is no longer included by default.

 Stylesheets are now namespaced under `nyulibraries_stylesheets` when included in the client project.
 For example, you will need to replace

 ```